War Paint (horse): Retirement and death

 In 1966, at the Emerald Empire RoundUp, in Eugene, Oregon, War Paint bucked off Jim Botham.
 His owners had him unsaddled in the arena, and announced that he was retired.
 War Paint traveled 540,000 miles in his career.
 In his last season, he had 28 starts with 25 buck-offs.

 War Paint lived into his 30s.
 In his retirement, the Christensen Brothers hauled him with the other horses when they took them to major rodeos to compete.
 Usually, it was rodeos like California Rodeo Salinas, St. Paul Rodeo, and Pendleton Round-Up.
 Both the fans and War Paint seemed to appreciate having their pictures taken together.
 When War Paint became very old and his health was declining, the stock contractors made the decision to euthanize him so he would not have to endure another hard winter.
 It was Kent Rothrock, a Pendleton rancher, who had the idea to have his body preserved.

 War Paint died in October 1975.
 His owners accepted Rothrock's idea and had his body preserved by a taxidermist.

 Legacy

 War Paint's preserved body is on display at the museum in the Pendleton Round-Up and Happy Canyon Hall of Fame in Oregon.
 In 2019, the Idaho Rodeo Hall of Fame inducted War Paint.
 In 2011, the ProRodeo Hall of Fame inducted War Paint.
 In 2001, the Ellensburg Rodeo Hall of Fame inducted War Paint and in 1969, the Pendleton Round-Up and Happy Canyon Hall of Fame inducted War Paint.

 War Paint bucked off 90 percent of his riders over a two decade career.
 He had a signature dive which occurred within his first three jumps.
 The handful of riders that did ride him figured out how to get past that dive.
-He was popular with all the different rodeo personnel and fans.
+He was popular with many different rodeo personnel and fans.
 Announcers were partial to calling his name.
 He received fan mail from everywhere.